 Camp Thunderbird welcomes diversity in all its forms.
 We spend time in staff training each year discussing how to include all people and make our programs adaptable and accessible.
-We encourage groups to include students who are on individualized learning plans, or require any additional support.
+We encourage groups to include students who require any additional support.
 EAs supporting students attend at no fee, and Camp Thunderbird can work with EAs and teachers to ensure success in programs.
+We can arrange for additional supports such as all-terrain wheelchair rental.
 Please contact us to discuss how we might work together.

-We also provide financial assistance, see page 11.
+We also provide financial assistance, see page 10.